|Learn how to develop effective vision and mission statements to effectively communicate the work of your organization

 Decide how you will use your vision and mission statements

 Finally, it's important to remember that while developing the statements is a huge step for your organization worth celebration, there is more work to be done.
 Next, you have to decide how to use these statements.
 Otherwise, all of your hard work would lead to nothing.
 The point is to get the message across.

 There are many ways in which your organization may choose to spread its vision and mission statements.
 To name just a few examples, you might:

-- Add them to your letterhead or stationary
+- Add them to your letterhead or stationery

 - Use them on your website